 3503 PR.03 Staff Layoffs

-The policies governing the layoff of managerial and professional (“M&P”) staff and of clerical and technical (“C&T”) staff excluded from the bargaining unit are contained in Staff Workplace Policies, Layoff.
+The policies governing the layoff of managerial and professional (“M&P”) staff and of clerical and technical (“C&T”) staff excluded from the bargaining unit are contained in the Staff Workplace Policies, Layoff section.
 This section explains the causes of layoffs; eligibility for layoff status; notification of layoff status; continuation of salary, benefits, and retirement benefits during layoff; and training and counseling during layoff.

 Contractual obligations governing the layoff of clerical and technical employees included in the bargaining unit are contained in the Bargaining Agreement with Local 34.
 Contractual obligations governing the layoff of service and maintenance employees are contained in the Bargaining Agreement with Local 35.